elastic/elastic-serverless-forwarder/docs/README-AWS.md

 The Lambda deployment sets up an SQS queue automatically.
 This is used to trigger a new function invocation that Lambda uses to continue from exactly where the last function run was terminated.
 By default a Lambda function runs for a maximum of 15 minutes.
 When processing event data there’s a possibility that the function may be exited by AWS in the middle of processing.
 The code handles this scenario gracefully by keeping track of the last offset processed.

-Any exception or fail scenarios are handled by Lambda gracefully using a replay queue.
+Any exception or fail scenarios related to ingestion are handled by Lambda gracefully using a replay queue.
 Data in the replay queue is stored as individual events.
 Lambda keeps track of any failed events and writes them to a replay queue that the user can consume later on by adding an additional SQS trigger via Lambda.

 You can use the [config.yaml file](#sample-s3-config-file) to configure the service for each input type, including information such as SQS queue ARN and Elasticsearch connection details.
 You can create multiple input sections within the configuration file to map different inputs to specific log types.